 Before Winter Care:

-- Think about a sheltered location that can protect your mum from winter winds.
+- Find a sheltered location protected from high winds.

-- “Tests show that garden mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
+- “Tests show that Mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

-- Cover your mums with 4″ of leaves or mulch to give them good insulation after the ground is frozen and there isn’t extreme fluctuations of temperature.
+- Cover your Mums with 4″ of leaves or mulch to give them good insulation AFTER THE GROUND HAS FROZEN and there isn’t extreme fluctuations of temperature.

 Spring Time Care:

-- You can just snap off or trim off the dead growth.
+- Snap off or trim off the dead growth.
 Be careful not to pull out or cut new growth.